Information about us

 The website to which these terms and conditions apply and for which we are responsible is www.keoghs.co.uk.

-In accordance with our regulatory obligations, we confirm Keoghs LLP has professional indemnity insurance in place in excess of the compulsory minimum level for users of our services in England and Wales; whilst Keoghs Scotland LLP has professional indemnity insurance in place in excess of the compulsory minimum level for users of our services in Scotland.
+In accordance with our regulatory obligations, we confirm Keoghs LLP has professional indemnity insurance in place in excess of the compulsory minimum level for users of our services in England and Wales; whilst Keoghs Scotland LLP and Keoghs Northern Ireland LLP both hold professional indemnity insurance in place in excess of the minimum level of users of our services in Scotland and Northern Ireland respectively.
 Details will be provided in response to any qualifying enquiry.

 This insurance applies to all jurisdictions that Keoghs LLP operate in.